-Poland improved considerably the inclusion of women's rights advocates into policy processes in the period between 2009 and 2015, both by creating different issue specific consultative fora and by developing good cooperation with the Women's Congress.
-2015 brought abrupt changes to Poland.
-In 2015 the PiS government dismantled existing gender equality institutions and institutional arrangements, cutting the principal channels of state access available to women's organizations.
-An analysis of Polish media reports reveals that the PiS government actively promotes new conservative actors emerging in civil society or previously marginal organizations especially active in spheres such as the rights of Catholic families, religious freedom, tradition, marriage, anti-abortion, anti-migration, nationalist agenda, etc. to play an increasingly important role in consulting law projects.
-Government officials, like the Plenipotentiary for Civil Society and Equal Treatment, have stated that they seek to develop a cadre of "conservative" NGOs that can focus on topics such as women's and family issues, discrimination, and refugee/migration from a traditional perspective.
-In 2017, the Polish government began a financial review of targeted "liberal" NGOs, requiring many to produce documents in an audit like procedure for the first time.
-It has ordered several organizations to return grant money, while withholding funding from others (Human Rights First, 2017: 5).
-In Poland too women's organizations and LGBT groups faced physical attacks (Human Rights First, 2017) such as police searches, raiding of offices, holding computers or even arrests of activists.
-The Police raid on the offices of main women's rights organizations in several Polish cities in October 2017 exemplifies this kind of threat and repression.
-The timing of the raids, one day after women's organizations had staged anti-government marches to protest the country's restrictive abortion law, suggest the police raids to be an intimidation tool (The Guardian, October 5, 2017).
+Poland improved considerably regarding the inclusion of women's rights advocates in policy processes in the period between 2009 and 2015, both by creating different issue-specific consultative forums and by developing good cooperation with the Women's Congress.
+In 2015, there were abrupt changes, however, as the PiS Government dismantled existing gender equality institutions and institutional arrangements, cutting the principal channels of state access available to women's organizations.
+An analysis of media reports reveals that the Government actively promotes new conservative actors emerging in civil society or previously marginal organizations especially active in spheres such as the rights of Catholic families, religious freedom, tradition, marriage, anti-abortion, anti-migration, the nationalist agenda, etc. to play an increasingly important role in consulting on law projects.
+Government officials, such as the Plenipotentiary for Civil Society and Equal Treatment, have stated that they seek to develop a cadre of 'conservative' NGOs that can focus on topics such as women's and family issues, discrimination and refugees/migration from a traditional perspective (Polish Commissioner for Human Rights 2016).
+In 2017, the Government began a financial review of targeted 'liberal' NGOs, requiring many to produce documents in an audit-like procedure for the first time.
+It also ordered several organizations to return grant money while withholding funding from others (Human Rights First 2017: 5).
+Also, women's organizations and LGBT groups were subjected to police searches, raiding of offices, seizure of computers or even arrests of activists.
+The timing of police raids on the offices of the main women's rights organizations in several cities in October 2017-the day after the organizations had staged anti-government marches to protest the country's restrictive abortion law-suggests they were an intimidation tool (Associated Press in Warsaw 2017).